piroor/treestyletab/README.md

 Of course I'm ready to merge pull requests by any contributor, but I possibly stay it unmerged when it can break my private usecase.
 Then I strongly recommend you to fork this project for your usecase freely.

-There are some major requests which are reported multiple times but I marked them "won't fix".
-For example...
+Here is a lis of some major requests which are reported multiple times but I marked them "won't fix".
+Note that some topics are just about "legacy" versions of TST.

 ### Full support for the horizontal tab bar or non-indented vertical tabs

+"Renewed" TST is implemented as just a sidebar panel, so there is no chance to provide horizontal version.

-Basically this is designed to provide vertical indented, deeply nested tree of tabs.
+Basically "legacy" TST is designed to provide vertical indented, deeply nested tree of tabs.
 There is only limited support for non-tree mode.
 If you just require the vertical tab bar and you never use "tree of tabs", then please try other alternative addons: